devspace-sh/devspace/docs/pages/cli/images/pull-secrets.md

     createPullSecret: false
 ```

-To use your custom image pull secret, the DevSpace Helm chart provides an array called `pullSecrets` within `chart/values.yaml`.
+To use your custom image pull secret, the DevSpace Helm Chart provides an array called `pullSecrets` within `chart/values.yaml`.

 ```yaml
 pullSecrets: